ailangdon/myAssistant/README.md

 ```

 ## Pre-requisites
-You need an API Key for OpenAI ChatGPT, the software uses the environment variable OPENAI_API_KEY to get the key.
-The software uses the ChatGPT 3.5 model.
-In addition you also need an access key for Pico Voice Wake Word Detection.
-The software uses the environment variable PICOVOICE_ACCESS_KEY to get the key.
-You can get an access key here: https://picovoice.ai.
+An API Key for OpenAI ChatGPT needs to be provided in the environment variable `OPENAI_API_KEY`.
+The application uses the `gpt-3.5-turbo` model.
+In addition an access key for Pico Voice Wake Word Detection needs to be provided in the environment variable `PICOVOICE_ACCESS_KEY`.
+Access key can be created on the Picovoice site https://picovoice.ai for free.

-You can also create a .env file with the two variables:
+The access keys can be provided in a .env file:
 ```bash
 PICOVOICE_ACCESS_KEY=
 OPENAI_API_KEY=